KaterynaMeleshko/kateryna-blog/content/modules/module1/overview.md

 insulator - pure silicon without impurities, electrons remain fixed.

-modern processors are manufactured using cmos technology, which combines n-type and p-type transistors in each logic circuit. this allows building basic logic elements with minimal power consumption: current flows only during switching, not in static state. controlling current through the transistor channel (gate opens or closes the path for electrons) allows forming logic elements such as and, or, not.
+modern processors are manufactured using CMOS technology, which combines n-type and p-type transistors in each logic circuit. this allows building basic logic elements with minimal power consumption: current flows only during switching, not in static state. controlling current through the transistor channel (gate opens or closes the path for electrons) allows forming logic elements such as AND, OR, NOT.

 how is the die made?